-The City contracts with the Rowan County Transit Service to operate the City's ADA complementary paratransit service on the same days and hours as the City's fixed route service.
+The City's ADA complementary paratransit service on the same days and hours as the City's fixed route service.
 The fare for this service is \$2.00.
 The City operates a fleet of six FTA-funded vehicles for its fixed route service.
 All of these vehicles were obtained with Section 5311 funds thru NCDOT.
-The ADA complementary paratransit service is operated with county funded vans and cut-a-way vehicles.
+The ADA complementary paratransit service is operated with cut-a-way vehicles which were purchased with Section 5339 funds.